 Land and land improvements are not depreciated.
 All other individual capital assets of the Town are depreciated over their estimated useful lives using the straight line method.
 Under this method, the recorded cost of each capital asset less any estimated residual value is divided by the estimated useful life resulting in an even amount of depreciation to be taken on an annual basis.
 The estimated residual value is the amount that the capital asset is expected to be worth at the end of its useful life.
-The general estimated useful lives for specific types of capital assets used by the Town are 3 - 10 years for equipment, 5 - 10 years for vehicles, 30-50 years for buildings and building improvements and infrastructure and improvements thereto.
+The general estimated useful lives for specific types of capital assets used by the Town are 3 - 10 years for equipment, 5 - 10 years for vehicles, 30 - 50 years for buildings and building improvements and infrastructure and improvements thereto.
 Capital assets which are under construction but not yet completed are recorded as construction in progress.
 These capital assets will not begin to be depreciated until they are completed.
 Depreciation expense is allocated to the specific functions (sometimes referred to as departments) of the Town based on which function purchased or benefits from the assets.
 Depreciation on assets shared between two or more functions is allocated based on the percentage purchased by each function.
 If the benefit received from these assets shifts from the function making the purchase to another function in a material amount, the depreciation amount being charged will be shifted accordingly.
+Depreciation on capital assets which benefit all of the functions of the Town, such as infrastructure assets, is shown as a separate line item.
 Depreciation expense on capital assets is only shown on the government-wide statement of activities.